-25 M arch 2008 Atomic Energy Commission
+Atomic Energy Commission

-Each of ten electric utilities recently made public their "Plutonium Utilization Plan", in which they announced that the plutonium recovered at the Rokkasho Reprocessing Plant in fiscal 2008 will be manufactured into uranium-plutonium mixed oxide (MOX) fuel to be used at their nuclear power plant in fiscal 2012.
-Each utility's plutonium holding estimated for the end of fiscal 2008 is equivalent to the 0.2 to 1.5 years of the MOX fuel necessary for their plan.
+Each of ten electric utilities recently made public their "Plutonium Utilization Plan", in which they announced that the plutonium recovered at the Rokkasho Reprocessing Plant in fiscal 2009 would be manufactured into uranium-plutonium mixed oxide (MOX) fuel to be used at their nuclear power plants from fiscal 2012.
+The amount of plutonium estimated for each utility to posess at the end of fiscal 2009 was equivalent to the MOX fuel necessary for executing their plan for 0.1 to 1.2 years.

-Each utility explains that they are making a continuous and active effort to develop mutual understanding with local communities where nuclear power plants are located and gain the communities' confidence in their ability to safely implement the plan to use plutonium recovered by reprocessing spent fuel from their nuclear power plants at overseas reprocessing plants: some utilities are in the process of gaining the local communities' confidence in their measures to prevent the recurrence of improper acts in the plant operation: others have applied for the inspection of the MOX fuel to be imported that is to be manufactured by overseas MOX fuel manufacturers utilizing the plutonium stored at overseas reprocessing plants.
+Each utility explained that they were making a continuous and active effort to develop mutual understanding with local communities where nuclear power plants were located and gain the communities' confidence in their ability to safely implement the plan to use plutonium recovered in the reprocessing of spent fuel from their nuclear power plants at overseas reprocessing plants.
+Some utility was in the process of gaining the local communities' confidence in their measures to prevent the recurrence of improper acts in the plant operation, while others, by gaining the understanding of the local communities, have manufactured MOX fuel utilizing the plutonium stored at the overseas reprocessing plants and transported it.

-The Japan Atomic Energy Agency (JAEA) also made public its "Plan to Use Plutonium for Research Purposes", in which the Agency announced that it had no plan to recover plutonium at the Tokai reprocessing plant in fiscal 2008 because the Agency is promoting the seismic safety evaluation of the plant, taking into consideration of the findings obtained at the occasion of the 2007 Niigata Chuetsu-Oki Earthquake that hit the Kashiwazaki-Kariha nuclear power plants and implementing necessary measures to improve its seismic performance in phases.
-The JAEA also said that the plutonium recovered by the end of fiscal 2007 would be manufactured into MOX fuel and used in its fast reactors Monju and Joyo after fiscal 2008 and for this purpose, part of the plutonium holding would be manufactured into MOX fuel by the end of 2008.
-Plutonium holding estimated for the end of fiscal 2008, including the amount manufactured into MOX fuel, will be equivalent to the 6 years of MOX fuel to be used in its fast reactors.
+The Japan Atomic Energy Agency (JAEA) also made public its "Plan to Use Plutonium for Research Purposes", in which the JAEA announced that it had no plan to recover plutonium at the Tokai reprocessing plant in fiscal 2009 because it would continue the work of implementing measures to improve the seismic safety of the plant started in 2008.
+The JAEA also said that the plutonium recovered by the end of fiscal 2008 would be manufactured into MOX fuel, which would be used in its fast reactors "Monju" and "Joyo" from fiscal 2009.
+The amount of plutonium estimated for the IAEA to possess at the end of fiscal 2009 is equivalent to the amount of MOX fuel the JAEA is planning to use in its fast reactors for 6 years.